labrat-0/labrat-0.github.io/blog/2025-02-05-advanced-kql-for-analytics.md

 # Advanced KQL for Real-time Analytics Dashboards

-Over the past month, I've been diving deeper into Kusto Query Language (KQL) to build more sophisticated analytics dashboards.
-The performance improvements have been substantial, especially when working with large datasets in Azure Log Analytics.
+I've been diving deeper into Kusto Query Language (KQL) to learn more about building analytics dashboards.
+The performance improvements have been great, especially when working with large datasets in Azure Log Analytics.

-## Time Series Analysis Techniques
+## Time Series Analysis Techniques via KQL docs

 One of the most powerful patterns I've discovered is using the `make-series` operator for time series analysis: